 Some people praised Scott for standing up to the Sharks and keeping his head on his shoulders.
 Others scorned him, saying that it was all a publicity stunt or that he was disrespectful and a "patent troll."
 But, there are two sides to every story!
 To learn what went on behind the scenes and why Scott didn't take the offer, click here.

-On my way to becoming the world’s self-proclaimed "Pocket Man," I’ve made mistakes and learned quite a few lessons.
-I love sharing these lessons and my tips/tricks with other entrepreneurs and even competitors.
-To do so, I’ve made numerous public appearances including Shark Tank Season 3, The Big Idea with Donny Deutsch, as well as recently speaking at Google HQ and on the Fashion Forward panel on wearable technology at CES 2016.
+On his way to becoming the world’s self-proclaimed "Pocket Man," Scott wrote a book highlighting his mistakes and lessons he learned, which you can buy on Amazon here.
+He loves sharing his tips and tricks with students, other entrepreneurs as well as his competitors.
+He's made numerous public appearances including The Big Idea with Donny Deutsch, speaking at Google HQ and on CES Fashion Forward panels.

 If you're interested in booking Scott to speak at your event, school or work function, please email firstname.lastname@example.org.